rakhimov/scram/doc/common_cause_analysis.rst

     - Calculate CCF model specific probabilities for new CCF events.
     - Assign calculated probabilities to the newly created CCF sub-events.

 #.
-Substitute CCF grouped primary events with OR gates
+Substitute CCF grouped primary events with OR gates with children as
-   with children as CCF-calculated sub groups.
+   CCF-calculated sub groups.
 Give specific names to CCF sub groups that identify independent and common cause failures.

 #.
 Perform usual analysis on the fault tree with CCF groups.

 #.
-Report CCF specific information with common cause events grouped in
+Report CCF-specific information with common cause events grouped in
-   a special manner.
+   one element with special formatting.